How I Learned Fluent Italian While Working 60 Hours a Week

 The interview was to be in Italian and English, and my incredibly broken Italian still put me further ahead than his other English speaking applicants, and I had the bonus of genuinely speaking decent Spanish (which my boss could too and confirmed my level), so the job was mine!
 As you can imagine, being a native English speaker and having any other languages in the tourist industry puts you quite far ahead of the competition!

 The job had some incredible perks; first I worked in their branch near Termini, which was a 5 minute walk to the Colosseum.
-This meant that going for a little stroll meant that I would walk through some incredible timeless sites, and had lots of fun activities and great food all around me.
+This meant that going for a little stroll meant that I would walk through some incredibly timeless sites, and had lots of fun activities and great food all around me.
 The next perk was that I had free accommodation included!
-I lived in the hostel itself, but it wasn’t so bad since our room was just for me and the other receptionist.
+I lived in the hostel itself, but it wasn't so bad since our room was just for me and the other receptionist.

 To make it even better, a few weeks later when he saw me take some initiative with guests and the hostelworld rating go really high up with mentions of the helpful staff, he transferred me to the main hostel in his chain at the Vatican city walls.
 Despite being on a tight budget, I was one of the very few lucky people in Rome to have a view of the Sistine Chapel from my window.
 You really can't ask for a better location in Rome!

 But of course there was a catch.
 Two actually.

 The first was the pay – an abysmal €10 a day.
 Not an hour, a day.